 Reasons Why Your Fingernails Aren’t Growing

-1. Biting Your Nails
+1. Bite Your Nails

 If you’re guilty of biting your nails on a regular basis, it’s time to stop, pronto!
 I mean it!
-This habit leads to multiple bacterial infections that slow down the growth of the skin and nails in that area.
+This habit leads to multiple bacterial infections and nail diseases that slow down the growth of the skin and nails in that area.
 Try keeping your nails polished so that you make a conscious effort not to bite them.

-2. Skipping The Base Coat
+2. Skip The Base Coat

-3. Chipping Off Your Nail Polish
+3. Chip Off Your Nail Polish

 Avoid doing this at all costs!
 When you chip off nail polish, you’re most likely peeling off the topmost layer of your nail.
 This will only make your nails weak and brittle.

-4. Excessively Using Gel And Acrylics
+4. Excessively Use Gel And Acrylics

 1. Vitamin H (Biotin)